dotnet/docs-maui/docs/user-interface/controls/webview.md

 - `CanGoBack`, of type `bool`, indicates whether the user can navigate to previous pages.
 This is a read-only property.
 - `CanGoForward`, of type `bool`, indicates whether the user can navigate forward.
 This is a read-only property.
 - `Source`, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.
-- `UserAgent`, of type `string`, represents the user agent.
+- <xref:Microsoft.Maui.Controls.WebView.UserAgent>, of type `string`, represents the user agent.
 The default value is the user agent of the underlying platform browser, or `null` if it can't be determined.

 ::: moniker-end